Vespa Primavera: 75th Anniversary

-Presented in March 2021 and launched on the market in April, this model celebrates the 75th anniversary of the Vespa and stands out for its brand-new 75th Yellow metallic colour, specific saddle with piping, gray painted rims with diamond-cut edges and chrome details as well as an accessories.
-In the same year, 19 million Vespas were produced.
+for its brand-new 75th Yellow metallic colour, specific saddle with piping, gray painted rims with diamond-cut edges and chrome details as well as accessories.

 Primavera Pic Nic

 The Pic Nic was presented on 4 July 2022 and features as standard the chromed rear and front racks, a removable cooler bag and a rear woven basket, as well as a water resistant canvas.
 The body colors are Pic Nic Green and Pic Nic Gray with graphics on the sides, dedicated two-tone saddle and gray painted rims with diamond-cut edges.
 The engines available are the 50 and 125 i-get.